ostdotcom/website-docupony/docs/2_01_API_USERS_CREATE.md

   }
 }
 ```
-however when a request is invalid the response is returned with status code 200 and the message and error data contain further information.
+however when a request is invalid the response is returned with successful status code 200, but `success = false` and the `err.msg` and `err.error_data` contain further information.
 ```json
 {
   "success": false,